 - Negotiating with secured creditors.
 The Bankruptcy Code gives Chapter 7 debtors the right to retain collateral and continue to make payments on secured debts.
 This is referred to as reaffirming on the debt.
 The debtor also has the right to redeem the collateral for its fair market value or surrender the collateral and eliminate the debt.
 Most pro se debtors are unaware of these options, and what needs to be done to accomplish them.
 Pro se debtors also usually fail to take steps to eliminate liens on unprotected debts such as state court judgments.

 Unlike pro se Chapter 13 cases, Chapter 7 cases are less likely to be dismissed before the first court hearing.
 However, the biggest risk in a pro se Chapter 7 case is not the risk of dismissal, but the risk of losing assets that could have otherwise been disclosed and protected if they had sought the assistance of a bankruptcy attorney prior to filing.
-[SALES, TRANSFERS AND DEBT REPAYMENT: WHAT YOUR BANKRUPTCY ATTORNEY NEEDS TO KNOW] While a pro se Chapter 7 debtor has a better likelihood of receiving a discharge than a similarly situated pro se Chapter 13 debtor, they could actually come out of bankruptcy in a worse position because they fail to appreciate how assets are identified, disclosed and exempted in a Chapter 7 bankruptcy petition.
-[BANKRUPTCY EXEMPTIONS: WHAT CAN I PROTECT WHEN I FILE MY CHAPTER 7 BANKRUPTCY CASE IN GEORGIA?]
-The bottom line is that if you are considering a Chapter 7 bankruptcy, you should take advantage of the opportunity to meet with an experienced bankruptcy attorney.
+[WHAT YOUR BANKRUPTCY ATTORNEY NEEDS TO KNOW] While a pro se Chapter 7 debtor has a better likelihood of receiving a discharge than a similarly situated pro se Chapter 13 debtor, they could actually come out of bankruptcy in a worse position because they fail to appreciate how assets are identified, disclosed and exempted in a Chapter 7 bankruptcy petition.
+[GEORGIA BANKRUPTCY EXEMPTIONS IN CHAPTER 7 ] The bottom line is that if you are considering a Chapter 7 bankruptcy, you should take advantage of the opportunity to meet with an experienced bankruptcy attorney.
 At Leiden and Leiden, we offer a free consultation for potential bankruptcy clients.
-[COMMON QUESTIONS THAT BANKRUPTCY ATTORNEYS HAVE TO ANSWER FOR POTENTIAL CLIENTS]
+[QUESTIONS THAT BANKRUPTCY ATTORNEYS ANSWER FOR CLIENTS]